 The most basic use case could be formulated as "I want the most relevant Gaia results for a single object".
 It can be accomplished using the

 Basic > Position subtab.
 The first step is to fill in the "Name" box with either the object identifier (e.g. "UX Ori") or its ICRS coordinates.
 The accepted input formats are described in the pop-up window that appears when clicking on top of the "Name" tooltip (see Fig. 1).
 The single object search launches an ADQL cone search around the celestial coordinates of the input object, which are provided by the Sesame name resolver.
-The drop-down menu highlighted by the thin solid circle in Fig. 1 allows to choose the service that will be queried to obtain the object coordinates (by default the system tries Simbad, then NED, and then Vizier).
+The drop-down menu highlighted by the thin solid circle in Fig. 1 allows to choose the service that will be queried to obtain the object coordinates (by default the system tries Simbad, then NED, and then Vizier, but if the input name is a Gaia designation the system queries the Gaia Archive).
 Once the name or coordinates are successfully resolved the object box turns green and a confirmation message is shown.
+Note that epoch propagation (see this tutorial) is applied if the proper motions of the resolved source are included in the databases searched for by the name resolver.
 The cone search radius can be tuned using the "Radius" box, and its units can be adjusted using its associated drop-down menu (highlighted by the dashed circle in Fig. 1).

 Figure 1: Content of the